MitchDarrow/HHC_2025/index.md

 <li>Total Players Starting the Prologue: 19,036</li>
 <li>Total participants starting Act 1: 5937</li>
 <li>Total participants starting Act 2: 2659</li>
-<li>Total participants starting Act3: 814</li>
+<li>Total participants starting Act 3: 814</li>
 <li>Total participants completing the HHC: 191</li>
 </ul>
 <p>
 This year's HHC is structured in 3 Acts.
 Act 1 is intended to practice and polish skills.
-Some of these tools are old friends, and some of these tools may be new.
+Some of these tools are old friends, and some of some tools are unfamiliar.
 Act 2 increases the difficulty, in some cases chaining attacks to achieve the objective.
 Act 3 increases the complexity and difficulty for most of the objectives.
 The difficulty of an objective is rated on a 1-5 scale, with 1 being less difficult, and 5 being the most difficult.
 <br>
 </p>
 <p>